getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

 ### Download CSV

 If you want to take the data elsewhere, click on the "Export" button to start the export.
-The results are going to take a while, so sit back and relax.
+The results are going to take a while.
 You'll get an email with the download link once they're ready.

 {% capture __alert_content -%}
-The results are limited to 10 million rows or 2GB whichever comes first.
+The results are limited to 10 million rows or 2GB, whichever comes first.
 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"